-  - Credibility, to being regarded as the most reliable source of workforce development for industries.
+- Credibility, to be regarded as the most reliable source of workforce development for industries.

 - Industry Support, to uphold and serve the interests of the construction industry.

-  - Quality, providing industry with premier resources for workforce development.
+- Quality, providing the industry with premier resources for workforce development.

 - Sustainable Career Opportunities, ensuring that workers understand their opportunities for advancement and growth at every step of their career development.

 Industry professionals today must be able to prove that they have the knowledge and hands-on experience associated with their craft.
 Some of the fields that are eligible for NCCER certification include:

 - Boilermaker Construction and Maintenance

 - Crew Leadership

 - Gas Pipeline Operations